openraven/magpie/README.md

-# All documention is moved to a docs system @WIP
+# All documention is being moved to a docs system.
+Its a @WIP expected to be complete by mid November.
+In the meantime you can see the unorganized content in the https://github.com/openraven/docs repo.
+Please bear with us.